 Regional Plan Amendment

-The City of Flagstaff is proposing a Major Plan Amendment on climate change and climate action to the Flagstaff 2030 Regional Plan.
+The City of Flagstaff adopted a Major Plan Amendment on climate change and climate action to the Flagstaff 2030 Regional Plan.

-The proposed amendment will revise pages IV-11, IV-12 , and X-19 of the Flagstaff Regional Plan 2030: Place Matters (Regional Plan).
-View the proposed new pages here.
+The amendment revises pages IV-11, IV-12 , and X-19 of the Flagstaff Regional Plan 2030: Place Matters (Regional Plan).
+View the new pages here.
 Revisions will align the Regional Plan Climate Change and Adaptation pages with the City’s climate action work and the 2021 Carbon Neutrality Plan.

-Learn more about the proposed Regional Plan Amendment
+Learn more about the Regional Plan Amendment for Carbon Neutrality

-City staff are proposing a major amendment to the Flagstaff Regional Plan 2030.
-The proposed amendment is within the Climate Change and Adaptation section of the Environmental Planning & Conservation Chapter - pages IV-11 and IV-12.
-View the proposed new pages here.
+The City has adopted a major amendment to the Flagstaff Regional Plan 2030.
+The amendment is within the Climate Change and Adaptation section of the Environmental Planning & Conservation Chapter - pages IV-11 and IV-12.
+View the new pages here.

 - Changes to the narrative